Rediscovering Medellin – A Look at Recent Data to Contextualize a Housing Market Boom

 In the graph, we can see that in April 2016 the price of steel fluctuated around 2,500 yuan, while today it is more than double.
 Now, considering how vital steel is to the construction market, it doesn’t take much to visualize how its price can directly affect the real estate industry.

 But, let’s dig a little deeper into this graph.
 Cúcuta, a border city, experienced the surge in prices fueled by the crisis in Venezuela, since a huge amount of Venezuela’s middle class decided to establish themselves in the comfort and security that Colombia could provide that Venezuela no longer could.
 For Cundinamarca, the measurement is of the Cundinamarca region (including the municipalities of Cajicá, Chía, Cota, Facatativá, Funza, Fusagasugá, La Calera, Madrid, Mosquera, Soacha, Sopó and Zipaquirá), not an individual city and that piling of data makes it rise on the list.
-As for Pasto and Popayán, well, they’re a testament for Colombia’s general stability: stagnant cities are now growing everywhere but we must consider that this graph is measuring the amount of variation in prices, not the prices themselves, so whilst Popayán and Pasto (both very cultural and touristic cities), rank higher on the list, it is still Medellín the one with the highest overall prices.
+As for Pasto and Popayán, well, they’re a testament for Colombia’s general stability: stagnant cities are now growing everywhere but we must consider that this graph is measuring the amount of variation in prices, not the prices themselves, so whilst Popayán and Pasto (both very cultural and touristic cities), rank higher on the list, it is still Medellín with the highest overall prices.

 The growth rate is so significant that some even wonder if we are witnessing a housing bubble.
 And how can you blame them?
 The general price of new homes in the last quarter of 2020 was seven points higher than in 2014, when other major cities such as Barranquilla or Bogotá were only around two or three points above the 2014 average.
 This is not surprising at all once you have considered the variables: like Austin, Tx, Medellín is the city of fashion in Colombia; a place that harmoniously mixes fashion, technology, industry and friendly people.
 Some call it the “cool city of Colombia.”